hoangannguyen26/simple_interpreter/README.md

 More information about `A`bstract `S`yntax `T`ree, please refer here: https://ruslanspivak.com/lsbasi-part7/

+## Limitations

+- Currently, we can declare a variable inside a scope but all variables are GLOBAL

 ## How to build
 - `mkdir build`
 - `cd build && cmake .. && make`